La leyenda del Charro Negro: Box office

 On its opening weekend in Mexico, the film opened at #3 behind The Commuter and The Shape of Water, earning at least $29 million pesos (approx. $1.6 million USD).
 The film moved up to #2 behind Guillermo del Toro's The Shape of Water, earning at least $24 million pesos (approx. US$1.3 million) and grossing a total of $63.4 million pesos (est. US$3.4 million).
 On its third week, the film moved back down to the #3 rank grossing $12.29 million pesos ($0.6. million USD), bringing a total $82.39 million pesos (est. US$4.4 million) with a total of 1.9 million viewers.
 To date the film earned a total of $100.8 million pesos.

 U.S. release

 The film has received a limited theatrical release in the United States on 23 March 2018, distributed by Pantelion Films and Tribe Releasing.
 Eduardo España, the voice of Evaristo, said that he was "very happy" about the film's U.S. effort due to the empathy of the Hispanic viewers, and said that "values and roots are reinforced with humor and endearing stories."

 Awards and nominations

-Follow-up prequel

-A new installment with an origin story, focused on Finado and Moribunda, has been announced and was planned to be released around April 2020, but consequently pushed the release date to September 18, 2020 due to the COVID-19 pandemic.
+Follow-ups

+A prequel, focused on Finado and Moribunda, was released on Vix on 10 August 2022.

+A seventh installment, La leyenda de los Chaneques, was released on 14 July 2023 on Vix.